 Glezman told the New York Times that his sexuality was a difficult subject in his Roman Catholic household.
 He said the news was met with confusion and friction at first.
 “I don’t recall my parents specifically saying I couldn’t live at home anymore, but I was made to believe I needed to leave.”

 Glezman spent time on friend’s couches and living out of his car after moving out of his family home; he had started college at that time as well.
 He reconciled with his parents a few months later.
 Read more about that time in Glezman’s life here.

-4. Chasten Buttigieg Studied Theater In College & Worked as a ‘Teaching Artist’ After Graduating
+5. Chasten Buttigieg Studied Theater In College & Taught Drama Professionally

 After briefly considering a career in nursing, Glezman eventually decided to pursue theater as a profession.
 Glezman earned a bachelor’s degree in Theater and Global Studies from the University of Wisconsin – Eau Claire in 2011.